sarahDH615/sqlalchemy-challenge/README.md

     - using pd.read_csv to load the CSV into a dataframe (df)
     - converting the data type of the date column in df from 'string' to 'datetime', so they would be read as dates by python
     - setting the date column as the index of df
+    - dropping any rows with null values in any of the columns
 - Extracting data for target months (June, December)
     - creating new dataframes (june_df, dec_df) where the month in the date index is limited to '6' (for June) or '12' (for December)
     - finding the average temperature for June/December (june_mean, dec_mean)